-The Bachelor of Arts, General Studies program provides you with a broad education in arts.
-You complete this degree program with 30 credits of third- and fourth-year (upper-level) courses.
+With the Bachelor of Arts, General Studies program, you get a broad education in Arts, finishing this program with 30 credits of third- and fourth-year (upper-level) courses.

 What Can You Do With This Credential?

 Dawn Palmer, who studied throughout her fight against breast cancer and while carrying out familial responsibilities, gained a Bachelor of Arts, General Studies degree.
 This will help her meet the admission requirements for a master's degree in human resources program and bolster her career as Director of Human Resource Consulting Services for BC's Provincial Health Services Authority.